 Based in Faith

 Students are given numerous ways to serve our school, parish, community and others during their time at St. Barnabas School.
-Student Council, our annual All-School Service Day and the numerous original ideas for service brought to us by students and parishioners are some of the ways we act out our faith.
+All-School Masses (2021 Schedule), Student Council, our annual All-School Service Day and the numerous original ideas for service brought to us by students and parishioners are some of the ways we act out our faith.

 Additionally, the school offers the One Book, One School initiative, which incorporates a new book each year into the curriculum for all students in all grades to read and share together.
 The books chosen all share a common theme of Catholic values such as kindness, compassion and recognizing God in everyone.
 This initiative relates to the yearly school theme which also encourages acting out our Catholic faith.
-This year's theme is SOAR, which stands for: Striving to reach your potential, Owning your actions, Acting with kindness and compassion and recognizing God in everyone.
+This year's theme is also one of our Root Beliefs: We are a community of unique learners, always growing and learning.

 Another service opportunity in which students may participate is becoming an Altar Server.
 This ministry is open to St. Barnabas students and Religious Education students in grades 6-8 and is very important to our parish community, as Altar Servers provide assistance at Sunday, weekday and special masses.
 Direct participation in the functions of the mass, along with developing a relationship with priests, sacristans and others who participate in the mass helps students develop an appreciation for the benefits of worshiping as a community.